fernando1496/qa-challenge-main/README.md

 - **TestNG Integration:** TestNG is used as the test framework, providing features like test parallelization, data-driven testing, and reporting.

-- **WebDriver:** WebDriver is used for browser automation, allowing you to write tests for various web browsers.
+- **WebDriverManager:** WebDriver is used for browser automation, allowing you to write tests for various web browsers.
+The automation framework handles the web driver configuration automatically

+- **Selenium:** Selenium is used to do the UI web automation.

+- **RestAssured:** Selenium is used to do the UI web automation.

 - **Page Object Model (POM):** The framework follows the Page Object Model design pattern, promoting code reusability and maintainability.